Contiinuum/ModMenu/README.md

-# ModPanel
+# ModMenu
-A Plugin to have all mods together on one menu
+A Plugin to have all mods together in one menu